DivyaPrabhaShan/M3_Group_10/RKE (Remote Keyless Entry)/1_Requirements/README.md

 # 1.RKE (Remote Keyless Entry)
  # 1.1 Description
   * The project Remote Keyless Entry (RKE) system is designed to remotely lock, unlock  and to access the vehicle.
 It consists of two major working components i.e. Transmitter and receiver.
 This system is third generations of keys, the first gen was  physical keys to access the vehicle and the second gen is keyless entry which uses  similar components but with less features and lower security level.
-The RKE allows the key holders to remotely lock and unlock car doors, turn on and off alarms and  can access few other features
+The RKE allows the key holders to remotely lock and unlock car doors, turn on and off alarms and  can access few other features.
   # 1.2 5W'S and 1H
   ![Beige and Emerald Simple Modern SWOT Research Graph (3)](https://user-images.githubusercontent.com/98879001/157755465-bba66aeb-cda4-484b-9b15-bef040721d48.png)